 The Ohio gambling industry continues to grow and expand.
-Just eight years ago, there were no casinos at all in the Buckeye State.
+In 2012, there were no casinos at all in the Buckeye State.

 Now there are four casinos and seven racinos.
 The years of Ohio gamblers funneling into casinos in Indiana and Michigan came to an end.
 But history seems to be repeating itself.

 Four of the five states bordering Ohio have an active sports betting industry.
 The lone exception is Kentucky, which has been considering its own legislation in recent years.
-As Ohio tries to keep up with surrounding states, the state legislators in Columbus are currently considering a bill to legalize online and retail sportsbooks to keep those Ohio gamblers in Ohio.
+As Ohio tries to keep up with surrounding states, lawmakers in Columbus continue to consider legislation to legalize online and retail sportsbooks, thus keeping those Ohio gamblers in Ohio.

 There are two kinds of gambling properties in Ohio.
 Four are your standard casinos.
 These offer the standard amenities you would find at a Vegas casino, including slots, table games, and poker rooms.
 Those for properties are:

 The other group are racinos.
 These properties are connected to horse racing facilities that offer a range of both thoroughbred and harness racing on site.
 Unlike the four casino properties, these racinos do not offer table games.
 Instead, the only casino gambling available is on what are called video lottery terminals.
 Don’t let the fancy name fool you.
 These are just another word for slot machines.

 Betting on horse racing in the state may be legal in Ohio, but betting on sports remains outlawed.
 That could change by the end of the year, thanks to a legislative effort to bring online sports betting to Ohio.

 In spring 2019, two dueling sports betting bills were introduced in the Ohio House and Senate.
 In September 2020, the sponsors of the bills came together and got on the same page with a substitute bill.

 Yet as 2020 wound down, the topic of legalizing sports betting never reached the Senate floor.
 As a result, lawmakers have to huddle up and start anew.